Makae/unity-messagedispatching/README.md

 # Usage
 - Create empty Game Object called "UnityEventRedispatcher"
 - Add Script "UnityEventRedispatcher" to the GameObject
+- Add Interface and Methods to MessageReceivers
+- Send a Message via MessageDispatcher

 ## Set correct Interface
 A Message Receiver has to: